Berwick - North

 Is the Berwick - North area keeping up with housing demand?

-With the population expected to increase by 1,790 people by 2041, around 895 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+With the population expected to increase by 1,793 people by 2041, around 897 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Berwick - North's approval levels have been consistent with the yearly average of 54, showing stable development patterns.
+Looking at development activity over the past five years, Berwick - North's approval levels have been significantly above the yearly average of 54, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?